 Providing Short-Term Solvency.
-The college controls and maintains its expenditures to stay within its approved budget.
-When the college has not met its projected revenue, it has taken into consideration the expenditures to stay within its generated revenue.
+The college controls and maintains it expenditures to stay within its approved budget.
+When the college did not meet its projected revenue, it takes into consideration the expenditures to stay within its generated revenue.
 It has frozen reprogramming, postponed purchases of fixed assets, travel or minimized spending on supplies, printing and reference materials.
-The college maintains its financial position by monitoring actions or shortfalls.
+The college maintains its financial position by monitoring and actions or shortfall.

 Providing Long-Term Solvency.
-The college has an endowment fund (III.D.14) that was started in 1997.
+The college has an endowment fund (III.D.14) that started in 1997.
 The goal of the fund is to provide stability of the College.
 The endowment fund has been managed by Raymond James & Associates Inc. since 2015 when the Morgan Stanley Group left the Pacific market.